GULibrarySandbox/ten-repo/content/03-naming.md

 Any dates are best stored with YYYYMMDD because it can be re-ordered chronologically.
 Avoid spaces in your file names because some applications do not support it.{% endcapture %}{% include card.html header="First steps" text=text %}

-### Intermediate
+{% capture text %}
-Make sure you follow 13 Rules for file naming conventions  https://www.ed.ac.uk/records-management/guidance/records/practical-guidance/naming-conventions
+Make sure you follow 13 Rules for file naming conventions :  [https://www.ed.ac.uk/records-management/guidance/records/practical-guidance/naming-conventions](https://www.ed.ac.uk/records-management/guidance/records/practical-guidance/naming-conventions)

-### Advanced
+{% endcapture %}{% include card.html header="Intermediate steps" text=text %}

+{% capture text %}
 Do you have a policy in your team around naming conventions?
-If not, this is a great way of discussing the priorities of the research data.
+If not, this is a great way of discussing the priorities of the research data.{% endcapture %}{% include card.html header="Advanced steps" text=text %}

 ### Internal Resources